SNAPSHOT-India stocks, bonds, rupee, swap, call at 0806 GMT

 -------------------------------------

-The benchmark five-year rate rises 2 bps to 6.92 percent, while the one-year rate steady at 7.62 percent.
+The benchmark five-year swap rate down 1 bp at 7.10 percent, while the one-year rate falls 2 bps to 7.62 percent.

 CALL MONEY